Cheryl in Iowa wants to know if she's failing to teach her 16-year-old about money by paying her for basic chores?

 Felicia in Louisiana says she has no family she's close to.
 She asks Suze what to do if something happens to her.

 Mark asks Suze if he can afford to spend $20,000 to buy a Harley-Davidson Street Ride.

-Lauren, who's 40, asks Suze if she can afford to spend $40,000 on a mudroom and garage addition.
+Hilary asks Suze if she can afford to spend $7,300 to buy a new hot tub.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.

 If you are feeling pressure to join the gift-buying herd, take heed to this holiday action plan by Suze Orman before you shop.